 We’re living in a global village.
 We buy things online and have them flown around the world to arrive at our doorstep.
 And we think nothing of it.
 We fly, drive or ship ourselves around the planet at the same time.
-Yet have you ever considered the thousands of people working in customs and border protection who make sure you and your goods arrive safely?
+Yet have you ever considered the thousands of people working in a customs and border protection career who make sure you and your goods arrive safely?

 The world of customs and border protection is incredibly complex.
 Some seriously smart and dedicated people devise and uphold it.
 The chaos they shield us from is immense.
 One of those people is Professor David Widdowson AM, Chief Executive Officer of Charles Sturt University’s Centre for Customs and Excise Studies.
 He received the Order of Australia for his work in the field.
 And he’s seen some huge changes in this ever-evolving area.

 We sat down with Professor Widdowson to discuss the past, present and future of this dynamic industry.